necessities/necessities/README.md

 - 🧐 I’m looking for ways to become a better programmer!
 - 🌱 I’m currently working at an internship with Ruby on Rails and jQuery!
-- 🥾 I finished LEARN academy; a full stack web development bootcamp that focuses on React and Ruby on Rails!
+- 🥾 I finished LEARN academy; a full stack web development bootcamp that focuses on Javascript, React, and Ruby on Rails!
 - 🖥 I have a background in IT and DevOps; I'm no stranger to troubleshooting!